 Limitations of Retention

 Retention is generally a good idea to include in a construction contract, but it is not applicable to all situations.
 Construction workers that handle stored materials usually cannot be forced to follow a retention plan.
 This includes those who provide and deliver materials needed to complete a project.
-Often, they must be paid up front with no retention guidelines in place.
-Retention plans also don't correct problems when contractors are disingenuous or dishonest about their work.
+The contractor typically must pay for these items up front and they will be out of pocket if there's a retention.
+Bear in mind, too, that retention plans don't correct problems when contractors are disingenuous or dishonest about their work.
+Be sure to hire a reputable contractor, and get a solid contract in place.